urgdog/urg.systems/thonks/homelab.md

 Not to deflect blame.
-But to ensure stability of their realm, and to not catch eyebrow raise of doom when purchasing a 40 amp breaker when on what started as a gardening trip to home depot. (look 10 amps is just not enough and its a short run)
+But to ensure stability of their realm, and to not catch eyebrow raise of doom when purchasing a 20 amp breaker when on what started as a gardening trip to home depot. (look 10 amps is just not enough)

 You don't need to know what I have in my lab, but it's ancient crap - I list this just to say you don't need to blow thousands:
-- ~a space heater~ Dell R610 with VMware (f u broadcom try and take my 6.7 esxi away)
+- ~~a space heater~~ Dell R610 with VMware (f u broadcom try and take my 6.7 esxi away)
 - an ancient supermicro running proxmox (you'll get there little buddy)
 - Intel NUCs, a few of em...
 I don't remember what they're doing.
 I think that one's important.
-- Mikrotiks running BGP because...
-I mean they can, how cool is that?
+- Mikrotiks, lots of em, they're cheap! and can run bgp how cool is that?

 Why?